-Guess which of these three videos raised the least amount of money:
+Guess which of these three GoFundMe videos raised the least amount of money:

-Video #2 — Probably my first “Client” project — the video was shot using a crappy microphone in a room that was way too echoey, poorly edited and color-corrected, had no real script going into the video, and mostly just patched together at the last-minute.
+Video #2 — Probably my first “Client” project — the video was shot using a crappy microphone in a room that was way too echoey, poorly edited, and color-corrected.
+It had no real script going into the video and was mostly just patched together at the last minute.
 Oh, and it took me like 20+ hours to edit the video even though it was less than 2 minutes.

-Video #3 — A video concept that was shot by an award-winning director in Denver, attached to a non-profit that was super stoked about the idea, and edited and voiced by me.
+Video #3 — A video concept that was shot by an award-winning director in Denver, attached to a non-profit that was super stoked about the idea.
+It was edited and voiced by me.
 Easily one of my favorite videos, like, ever.